DLR-SC/style-vectors-for-steering-llms/README.md

       @InProceedings{konen-etal-2024-style,
-      title = "{Style Vectors for Steering Generative Large Language Models}", author = "Konen, Kai and Jentzsch, Sophie and Diallo, Diaoul{\'e} and Sch{\"u}tt, Peer and Bensch, Oliver and El Baff, Roxanne and Opitz, Dominik and Hecking, Tobias", booktitle = "Findings of the Association for Computational Linguistics: EACL 2024", year = "2024",
+      title = "{Style Vectors for Steering Generative Large Language Models}", author = "Konen, Kai and Jentzsch, Sophie and Diallo, Diaoul{\'e} and Sch{\"u}tt, Peer and Bensch, Oliver and {El Baff}, Roxanne and Opitz, Dominik and Hecking, Tobias", booktitle = "Findings of the Association for Computational Linguistics: EACL 2024", year = "2024",
       publisher = "Association for Computational Linguistics"